-- call someone on the Norstar system and have him or her enter the feature code that transfers your call to the I-RAD (2 8 1 7).
-You can also be transferred using 2 8 1 7 when someone has called you from the Norstar system. - using a touch-tone telephone or modem, call the system using an Auto Attendant feature, enter the DISA DN and appropriate COS password, or the Auto DN.
-You can then enter the Remote Administration feature code (2 7 2 3). - using a touch-tone telephone or modem, call the system on an auto-answer line and enter the Remote Administration feature code () 7 2 3). - call the incoming line that has been programmed to answer with the I-RAD after a set number of rings (see Alarm reporting on page 229).
+- call someone on the Norstar system and have him or her enter the feature code that transfers your call to the I-RAD (8 1 7).
+You can also be transferred using 8 1 7 when someone has called you from the Norstar system. - using a touch-tone telephone or modem, call the system using an Auto Attendant feature, enter the DISA DN and appropriate COS password, or the Auto DN.
+You can then enter the Remote Administration feature code ( 7 2 3). - call the incoming line that has been programmed to answer with the I-RAD after a set number of rings (see Alarm reporting on page 243).

-You can connect to a Compact ICS that does not have the I-RAD enabled using the transfer to IRAD feature code 🔄 🖲 1 7 only.
+You can connect to a Compact ICS that does not have the I-RAD enabled using the transfer to IRAD feature code [2] [8] [7] only.
 This allows you to enter the software keys to enable the I-RAD remotely.
 A remote access package must be applied for the line and you must have the IRAD password.
 When you have been transferred, the only programming heading available to you is Software Keys, which will allow you to enable the feature remotely and set up other methods of access.

-You will still need to enter the Installer password to begin a remote programming session (() () 6 6 3 4 4), and the remote administration software requires your system's I-RAD password.
+You will still need to enter the Installer password to begin a remote programming session ( 2 6 6 3 4 4), and the remote administration software requires your system I-RAD password.

 The I-RAD is also used to automatically transmit alarm codes to a remote location.
-See Alarm reporting on page 229 for more information.
+See Alarm reporting on page 243 for more information.